 c.
 Class C motorhome- These are the motorhomes you see with the bed over the cab.

 Gas mileage ranges right in between a Class A and a Class B (as a matter of fact, there is a Class B+ that offers a cab over design like a Class C, but on a smaller van chassis).

-More storage than a Class B, less than a Class A. Better gas mileage than a Class A, worse gas mileage than a Class B. The list goes on, but you get the idea.
+More storage than a Class B, less than a Class A. Better gas mileage than a Class A, worse gas mileage than a Class B.

-Interior living space for actual human beings will be smaller than other types of trailers as so much space may be dedicated for your toys.
+Interior living space for actual human beings will be smaller than other types of trailers as so much space is dedicated to your toys.

 However, living in close quarters with vehicles can also be unappealing as far as breathing in fumes, depending on how closed off the area is from the living quarters.

 Toy haulers are popular for weekend warriors who love their toys.

 Our best advice is to get out there and get into as many rigs as you can and see what speaks to you and looks like would work for you.

 To RV is better than to NOT RV because you can't decide, so just get out there as much as you can and start the process.